abrege11/serpent-backend/README.md

-# Code Tracker backend
+# Serpent backend

-Code Tracker (better name pending) is an app that I am creating for my senior project at Northern Michigan University for the Winter 2025 semester.
+Serpent is an app that I am creating for my senior project at Northern Michigan University for the Winter 2025 semester.

 ## Overview
-The goal of Code Tracker is to be the Strava of programming.
+The goal of Serpent is to be the Strava of programming.
 It shocks me that no one has made a tracking app for the group of people who create the tracking apps.
 Programmers—some the most type A people alive, for some reason don't have a cool way of tracking their progress.

 ## The Vision
 There are two ways that programmers track their progress as of now.